 You will need to return to the Audiology Department to have your hearing aid fitted if you have decided to try one.
 It is likely that your hearing aid fitting appointment will be within 2 months of your hearing assessment.
 In some cases, your hearing test results or responses during the medical history taking may lead to a recommendation from the audiologist to have a referral to the Ears, Nose and Throat (ENT) Department.
-If you agree to this, the audiologist will contact your GP via a letter to arrange this.
+If you agree to this, the audiologist will make a referral on your behalf

 Under the General Data Protection Regulation and the Data Protection Act 2018 we are responsible for maintaining the confidentiality of any information we hold about you.
 For further information visit the following page: Confidential Information about You.